Introduction to PostgreSQL List Users

 2. Using MetaCommands

-PostgreSQL provides us with a wonderful utility named psql where we can use metaCommands.
-MetaCommands are the short ready-made utilities which are available to use which makes the work of database administrator very easy.
-For retrieving the user-related data \du is the meta-command that can be used.
+PostgreSQL provides us with a wonderful utility named psql, where we can use metaCommands.
+MetaCommands are the short ready-made utilities that are available to use, making the work of database administrator very easy.
+For retrieving the user-related data \, du is the meta-command that can be used.
 For this, you will need to use the psql command prompt in PostgreSQL.
 Let us fire this command and see that is the result we are getting:

 SELECT u.usename AS "Role name",